openhab/openhab-jruby/docs/testing.md

 OpenHAB::Log.events.level = :info
 ```

-- Sometimes items are set to `autoupdate="false"` in production to ensure the
-   devices responds, but you don't really care about the device in tests, you
-   just want to check if the effects of a rule happened.
-You can enable
-   autoupdating of all items by calling {OpenHAB::RSpec::Helpers#autoupdate_all_items}
-   from either your spec itself, or a `before` block.
 - Differing from when openHAB loads rules, all rules are loaded into a single
    JRuby execution context, so changes to globals in one file will affect other
    files.
 In particular, this applies to ids for reentrant timers will now share